dtcristo/dotfiles/README.md

 # Dotfiles

-Personal dotfiles for an Arch Linux system.
+Personal dotfiles for an Arch Linux and macOS systems.

 Clone repo into `~/dotfiles`
 ```sh